NaumanMunir9/cka-questions-yt/cka-questions/q34/README.md

 log_level: "debug"
 ```

-Then, create a Pod named `configmap-pod` using the `busybox` image with the following requirements:
+Then, create a Pod named `configmap-pod` using the `nginx` image with the following requirements:

 1. Set the `database_url` key from the `app-config` ConfigMap as an environment variable named `DB_URL` inside the container.
 2. Mount the `app-config` ConfigMap as a volume to `/etc/config` in the container.
 Each key should become a file within this directory.